kubeshop/testkube/docs/scripts-creating.md

   type: cypress/project
 ```

-As we can see this script has `spec.repository` with git repository data.
-Those data can now be used by executor to download script data.
+This script has `spec.repository` with Git repository data.
+Those data can now be used by the executor to download script data.

-## Summary
+## **Summary**

-Scripts are main smallest abstractions over tests in TestKube, they can be created with different sources and used by executors to run on top of particular test framework.
+Scripts are the smallest abstractions over tests in Testkube.
+They can be created with different sources and used by executors to run on top of a particular test framework.